kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/04-privacy-and-security/articles/09-i-need-info-about-a-wise-customer-can-i-get-it/content.md

+# Privacy and security
-# I need info about a Wise customer.
+## I need info about a Wise customer.
 Can I get it?
 We can only share information with third parties when we’re required to.

 We can share information about someone’s account if